GeorgeSchiro/GetCert2/README.md

     Set this switch True to immediately display the entire contents of the profile file at startup in command-line format.
 This may be helpful as a diagnostic.

+-SingleSessionEnabled=False

+    Set this switch True to run all powershell scripts in a single global session.

 -SkipAdfsServer=False

     When a client is on an ADFS domain (ie. it's a member of an ADFS server farm),